MicrosoftDocs/learn/learn-pr/azure/tm-create-a-threat-model-using-foundational-data-flow-diagram-elements/includes/1-introduction.md

-Data-flow diagrams are graphical representations of your system and should specify each:
+Data-flow diagrams are graphical representations of your system and should specify:

 - **Process** - Task that receives, modifies, or redirects input to output, like a web service
 - **Data store** - Permanent and temporary data storage, like a web cache and Azure DB